-- the company's planned working site (office, warehouse, or other) - any employees that are planned in the short term and their salaries/positions - the precise nature of the company's planned activity - the role and salary of the managing director(s)
+- the company's planned working site (office, warehouse or other) - number of employees that you plan to hire in the near future and their salaries and positions - the precise nature of the company's planned activity - the role and salary of the managing director(s)

-Based on this information, we can choose the most suitable accountancy package for your company, find out if your activity requires a permit or license, and determine what basic taxes or other contributions you'll need to pay to the state.
+Based on this information, we can choose the most suitable accountancy package for your company, find out if your activity requires a permit or license and determine what basic taxes or other contributions you will need to pay to the state.

-While we are always here to assist you during the operation of your business, and also you can turn to your accountant with your questions, we ask that you read through the following information carefully and ask any questions you may have before the start.
-In working with you, we will assume that this basic information is clear to you, and cannot assume liability for consequences resulting from our clients neglecting their basic obligations.
+While we are always here to assist you during the operation of your business, also you can turn to your accountant with your questions, we ask that you read through the following information carefully and ask any questions you may have before the start.
+When working with you, we will assume that this basic information is clear to you and cannot assume liability for consequences resulting from our clients neglecting their basic obligations.
 In your own interest, please ask us if anything is not clear!

-Once the company is operational, you will need to be aware of the following
+Once the company is operational, you will need to be aware of the following: